-- Harassment: Young people might encounter e-mail or chat messages that are threatening in some way.
+- Harassment: young people might encounter threatening e-mail or chat messages.

-- Physical molestation: In some cases pedophiles have used online services to meet young children/teens by posing as a teen and then arranging a face-to-face meeting.
+- Molestation: pedophiles have posed as teens and used online services to meet young children/teens and then arrange a face-to-face meeting.

 Parental Guidelines For Internet Safety

-- Keep the computer in a family room rather than the child’s bedroom.
+- Keep the computer in a family room instead of the child’s bedroom.

-- Establish a password for your computer to prevent children from being online without your knowledge.
+- Establish a computer password to prevent children from going online without your knowledge.